10 Marines’ stories

 Barrie was Sergeant Major on board HMS Fearless during the Falklands War.
 His responsibilities during the conflict included: the care of survivors from tragedies such as HMS Antelope, Sir Tristram and Sir Galahad, the resupply of weapons, kit and ammunition of those on board.

-Those aboard Fearless also deployed to the Falklands via Landing Craft (one of these landing craft – F7 is on display in the museum grounds).
+Those aboard Fearless also deployed to the Falklands via Landing Craft.
 Barrie had to ensure each of those troops boarding the landing craft did so safely, especially as they were all carrying so much ammunition and other equipment.

 Barrie was the last Sergeant Major to ring the bell in the Sergeant's Mess at Eastney when the barracks closed in 1991.
 He retired in 1993, as Corps Property Warrant Officer.